-Keep a lid on unnecessary sweats and chills outside the boardroom...
+Keep a lid on sweats and chills outside the boardroom...

 There are simple things that you can do to save money and keep your cool.
-Especially in summer, using equipment efficiently and turning off gadgets that you don't need will save the pennies and reduce overheating.
+Especially in summer, use equipment efficiently and turn off gadgets that you don't need.
+It will save the pennies and keep you comfortable.

-Many of us will have experienced passive-aggressive battles in the office where someone wants to wear a level of clothing more appropriate for the beach, demands the heat be turned up, and forces the rest of us to swelter year round, or indeed always comes in dressed for Svalbard forcing the rest of us to shiver when the air-con is cranked to max.
-Everyone will be much more comfortable with seasonally approriate clothing and a light hand on the air-con.
-That's the sort of battle management should help resolve, while saving money and tempers...
+Many of us will have seen passive-aggressive thermostat battles in the office.
+Someone wants to wear a level of clothing more appropriate for the beach, demands the heat be turned up, and forces the rest to swelter.
+Or comes in dressed for the Arctic, forcing the rest to shiver while the air-con is cranked to max.
+Everyone will be much more comfortable with seasonally appropriate clothing and a light hand on the air-con.
+That's the sort of battle management should resolve.
+Save money and tempers all round!

-- Get unnecessary draughts around doors and windows fixed; cold draughts in particular can lead to significant discomfort.
+- Fix draughts around doors and windows.
+Cold draughts can lead to significant discomfort.

-- Make sure that you are not heating a room with open windows and doors; you may be wasting half your building's energy and exposing yourself to unnecessary air pollution from outside.
+- Make sure that you are not heating a room with open windows and doors.
+You may be wasting half your building's energy and exposing yourself to air pollution from outside.

-- In the height of winter, there is no shame in thermal underwear to keep you warm to and from work, and even while you're there.
-Keeping the body warm can be more effective and pleasant, and lower carbon, than trying to heat the space you're in.
+- There is no shame in thermal underwear.
+It can be sexy too!
+Keeping the body warm can be more effective and pleasant, and lower carbon, than trying to heat the room you're in.

 You know what makes building managers cry?
 Electric space heaters plugged in under desks.
-Not only might they overload circuits only meant for computers, especially those meant to stay running though a power cut (yes, I've seen it happen), but they are a fire-hazard and inefficient.
-Try and find another solution, maybe as simple as a raised footrest if the floor is cold!
+For a start, they might overload circuits only meant for computers.
+Think of low-power 'UPS' circuits meant to stay running though a power cut.
+Yes, I've seen it happen.
+But they are also a fire-hazard and inefficient.
+Try and find another solution.
+Maybe as simple as a raised footrest if the floor is cold!

 Some ideas to beat the office heat...

 - Replace any lighting you have control over with the latest efficient LED lighting, with the right colour.
-A good efficiency (preferably better than 100lm/W ie 100 lumens per Watt) will minimise unwanted waste heat.
+High good efficiency will minimise unwanted waste heat. .(Preferably better than 100lm/W ie 100 lumens per watt)

-- Whenever replacing equipment such as photocopiers, PCs, monitors, laptops, etc, go for the most efficient that you can afford, and make sure that the new gear has good low-power automatic standby modes so that you don't have to remember to manually things off when no one is using them.
+- Whenever replacing equipment such as photocopiers, PCs, monitors, laptops, etc, go for the most efficient that you can afford.
+Also make sure that the new gear has good low-power automatic standby modes.
+Then you don't have to remember to manually things off when no one is using them.

-- Try to fit reflective blinds or shades to keep excess sunshine and heat out, especially on south- and west- facing windows.
-Once the light is absorbed by a dark surface it will turn to heat and contribute to any overheating.
+- Try to fit reflective blinds or shades to keep excess sunshine and heat out.
+Especially on south- and west- facing windows.
+Once sunlight is absorbed by a dark surface it will turn to heat and add to any overheating.

-- Make sure that you are not air-conditioning a room with open windows and doors; you may be wasting half your building's energy and exposing yourself to unnecessary air pollution from outside.
+- Make sure that you are not air-conditioning a room with open windows and doors.
+You may be wasting half your building's energy.
+And exposing yourself to air pollution from outside.